DennisSchmitz/Jovian_archive/README.md

 |`profile/` | Contains the files with Snakemake and pipeline parameters |
 |`results/` | This contains all files that are important for end-users and are imported by the Jupyter Report |

+Also, a hidden folder named `.snakemake` is generated.
+Do not remove or edit this folder.
+Jovian was built via `Snakemake` and this folder contains all the software and file-metadata required for proper pipeline functionality.
 ___

 ## FAQ
+- _I get an error saying the directory is locked, what should I do?_
+  - Probably an earlier analysis crashed and/or was cancelled by the user while the pipeline was still running.
+You can unlock the directory by typing `bash jovian --unlock`.
 - _Why are there multiple lines per taxid in the host table?_
   - In the Virus-Host interaction database there are sometimes multiple entries for a single taxid, meaning, there are multiple known hosts.
 Therefore, we follow this formatting and print the different hosts on multiple lines.
 - _Why doesn't the virus typing-tool accept my query?_